skip to main content

 Academic Advisor

 Victoria McCord is an academic advisor.
-She earned a B.A. in Psychology (2014) and a M.A. in Higher Education and Student Personnel (2017) from the University of Mississippi.
+She earned a B.A. in Psychology (2014), a M.A. in Higher Education and Student Personnel (2017), and an Ed.D in Higher Education (2023) from the University of Mississippi.

-Victoria has worked in Higher Education for four years, with experience in Student Housing and Diversity and Community Engagement.
-She is passionate about helping students identify their goals and motivating them to overcome obstacles and exceed expectations.
+Victoria started her career at Ole Miss in 2014.
+Before joining CSSFYE, she worked in Student Housing and Diversity and Community Engagement.
+Victoria is passionate about helping students identify their goals and motivating them to overcome obstacles and exceed expectations.

 Michael Smith